 Introduction

-Sesamum (Sesamum indicum L.) is an ancient and important oilseed crop, valued for its rich protein content, high-quality seed oil, and antioxidant properties (Mahalakshmi, 2020).
-It is extensively cultivated in India and other parts of Asia, making it a significant agricultural commodity (Maiti et al., 1985; Nayyar et al., 2017).Alternaria leaf spot is a significant cause of yield losses in sesamum (Sesamum indicum L.).
+Sesame (Sesamum indicum L.) is an ancient and important oilseed crop, valued for its rich protein content, high-quality seed oil, and antioxidant properties (Mahalakshmi, 2020).
+It is extensively cultivated in India and other parts of Asia, making it a significant agricultural commodity (Maiti et al., 1985; Nayyar et al., 2017).
+Alternaria leaf spot is a significant cause of yield losses in sesamum (Sesamum indicum L.).
 This fungal disease, primarily caused by Alternaria sesami and Alternaria alternata, can have severe impacts on crop productivity and quality.
 The disease severity of Alternaria leaf spot in sesamum is directly correlated with yield losses.
 Studies have shown that disease severity increases with higher levels of seed infection, leading to reduced seed yield, lower 1000-seed weight, and fewer seeds per capsule (Ojiambo et al., 2000).
 The susceptibility of sesamum plants to Alternaria leaf spot varies with plant age.
 Plants inoculated at 8 and 12 weeks of age were found to be most susceptible to the disease, while those inoculated at 4 weeks exhibited the least susceptibility (Ojiambo et al., 1999).
 In field experiments, yield losses due to seed infection ranged from 4% to 25%, with yields decreasing from 312.5 kg ha−1 in control plots to as low as 234.9 kg ha−1 in heavily infected plots (Ojiambo et al., 2000).
 Interestingly, the tolerance level of Alternaria sesami in sesame seed was determined to be less than 2% (Ojiambo et al., 2000).
 This low tolerance threshold emphasizes the importance of managing seed infection to prevent significant yield losses.
 Additionally, the disease can spread rapidly in the field, with infection rates and areas under disease progress curves (AUDPC) varying among different seed infection levels (Ojiambo et al., 2000).

 Alternaria belongs to the family Dematiaceae of the order Moniliales.
 The genus Alternaria has conidia that are septate transversely and somewhat longitudinally.
 They can be found individually or in chains on short or long, stiff or weak, branching or unbranched conidiophores.
 Alternaria species, particularly A. sesami and A. sesamicola, are significant seed-borne pathogens of sesame (Sesamum indicum L.).
 Studies have shown that these fungi can infect sesame seeds at varying levels, with A. sesamicola being the predominant species in some Korean samples, infecting up to 68% of seeds (Seung-Hun et al., 1982).
 In eastern Kenya, seed infection levels of A. sesami ranged from 0 to 8%, with higher infection levels leading to increased disease severity in the field (Ojiambo et al., 2000).
 Interestingly, A. longissima, previously considered a saprophyte, was found to be pathogenic on sesame, causing zonate leaf spot, foliage blight, stem necrosis, and capsule spots (Seung-Hun et al., 1982).
 This highlights the potential for new or overlooked Alternaria species to emerge as seed-borne pathogens in sesame.
 In western Kenya, seed infection levels of A. sesami varied from 9% to 24% across different districts (Ojiambo et al., 2000).
 The seed-borne nature of Alternaria in sesame significantly impacts crop health and yield.
 Seed infection levels as low as 2% can lead to reduced germination, seedling stand, and yield losses ranging from 4% to 25% (Ojiambo et al., 2000; Pravallika et al., 2021).
 To manage this issue, various control measures have been studied, including seed treatments with fungicides, biocontrol agents, and plant extracts (Bhattiprolu et al., 2023; Lubaina & Murugan, 2013; Mahalakshmi, 2020).
 These treatments have shown promising results in reducing disease incidence and improving seed quality, highlighting the importance of addressing the seed-borne nature of Alternaria in sesame production.